 Tummy tuck surgery is a procedure that removes excess skin and extra fat from your abdomen and waistline.
 That differs from weight loss surgery, which removes fat and reshapes your abdominal muscles.

-Tummy tuck surgery is not a liposuction procedure; it can be performed without removing any of the surrounding fat cells or any other tissue in your body except for minor liposuction.
+Tummy tuck surgery is not a liposuction procedure; it can be performed without removing any surrounding fat cells or other tissue in your body except for minor liposuction.

 The goal of tummy tuck surgery is to tighten up loose skin and contour areas where there may have been significant weight gain over time or pregnancy-related changes to certain body parts.